cupcake-recipes.com

 Preparation Steps

-• Remove the chicken from the oil and place it on a wire rack set over a baking sheet to drain any excess oil.
+• Transfer the fried chicken to a wire rack set over a baking sheet to drain and cool slightly before serving.

 Notes